wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 In our case:

-- the first value will be what is returned from evaluating the expression `categoryID === ""`
+- the first value will be what is returned from evaluating the expression `selectedCategoryID === ""`
-  - `true`: if the category is "all cheeses" then the categoryID is an empty `""`
+  - `true`: if the category is "all cheeses" then the selectedCategoryID is an empty `""`
-  - `false`: if the category is a specific category then the categoryID will be a positive number not an empty string
+  - `false`: if the category is a specific category then the selectedCategoryID will be a positive number not an empty string
 - the second value is the `deleteCheese` method

 So our behavior will be: